Skip to content

 Bikeology Guild of Canada

-The Bikeology Guild of Canada is a Canadian, women-led, women-focused, not-for-profit organization with the goal of helping diverse women (all abilities, all ages, all ethnicities, all genders, all religions) to thrive as urban riders.
+The Bikeology Guild of Canada is a Canadian, women-led, women-focused, non-profit organization with the goal of helping diverse women (all abilities, all ages, all ethnicities, all genders, all religions) to thrive as urban riders.
 The guild will act as a hub for advocacy and to provide awareness, companionship, education, information, research and training relevant to safe and fun adoption of bicycles as a woman's basic mode of transportation, and of social emancipation.
 The guild will conduct educational, networking and fun events, recruit volunteers, and raise funds to support the activities of the guild so-as-to empower women of all equity-deserving groups to use bicycles in their cities and towns.

 Meet Our Board Members